 - Gestational weeks 0-2

-A new human being forms at fertilization.
+A new human being forms at fertilization, when a man’s sperm fuses with a woman’s egg.
 Within the next two decades, that newborn becomes a 30 trillion cell adult!
 Before a new life can form, a woman’s body must prepare for pregnancy, and a man’s body must produce sperm.

 - PCW 1iPost-Conception Week

 In the first week, the sperm and the egg unite to create a unique single-celled human, the zygote, with all the genetic instructions to form an adult with distinct physical features.
 The embryo follows a predictable set of cell divisions for the first week of pregnancy, forming a morula and blastocyst as the developing human travels through the mother’s fallopian tubes.

 - Gestational Week 4

 Just as infants need a safe, nourishing environment to grow outside the womb, the embryo needs a safe place to grow for the next 37 weeks.
 During the second week, the unborn baby attaches to his mother in a process called implantation.